• Home

 • Experience Rich lives with no regrets is what we’re aiming for here.
 There is nothing sadder than unfulfilled dreams.

 • Fun So much fun!
 From tubing in Vang Vieng to riding every roller-coaster in Disney.
-Immense amounts of fun for all of us, not just the kids.
+Immense amounts of fun for all of us, not just the kids, and much of that fun is free.

 • More Family Time We are together 24/7.
 All four of us.
 If dad was still stuck in work earning to pay the mortgage we’d hardly ever see him.